 THE LIFE OF A CLOTHES MOTH

+Within the dark corners of your wardrobe, hiding in-between cashmeres, all is not what it seems...
 The female clothes moth, the Tineola bisselliella, is busy laying minuscule eggs which are poised to hatch into destructive invaders and commence the downward slope of wardrobe disintegration.

-All moth species undergo a number of phases in their lifecycle when they reproduce, feed and develop into adults.
-Understanding the lifecycle and behaviour of the clothes moth is the first step to understanding how to determine if you have an infestation, the severity of the infestation and how to deal with it.
+Throughout a moths lifecycle they undergo a number of phases when they reproduce, feed and develop into adults.
+Understanding a moths lifecycle is the first step to understanding how to determine if you have an infestation, the severity of the infestation and how to deal with it.
+Dealing with each stage of the moth lifecycle will require different methods and tools which are described below.

 THE LIFECYCLE OF A CLOTHES MOTH